Prospects for Measuring $CP$-Violation in $B_s^0 \rightarrow \phi \mu^+\mu^-$ via Time-Dependent Angular Analysis: Differential Decay Rate

 Using this normalisation condition, we can express one of the parameters in terms of the others.
 We choose to parameterise $S^t_{1s}$ as a function of $S^t_{1c}$, $\mathcal{H}_{1s}$, and $\mathcal{H}_{1c}$.
 This choice preserves the parameter $S^t_{1c}$, which, under the assumption of massless leptons, is directly related to the longitudinal polarisation fraction $F_L$.

-From Eq.~\ref{eq:full-tdep-flavourdep-decay-rate}, another interesting observation can be made regarding the \CP-asymmetry $A_\CP$.
-Due to the quantum mechanical oscillations of the \Bs and the decay into a \CP eigenstate, $A_\CP$ can be measured from the angular distributions alone.
-This is possible as both amplitudes $A_X$ and $\tilde{A}_X$ enter the decay rates for the \Bs and \Bsb mesons explicitly.
-The integral of the individual decay rates for \Bs and \Bsb can be written as
+The \CP-asymmetry $A_\CP$ is defined as the difference between the differential decay rates of the \Bs and \Bsb mesons normalised to the \CP-averaged rate.
+Because the \Bs meson undergoes quantum mechanical oscillations and the studied decay mode has a \CP-conjugate final state, this asymmetry can be determined solely from the angular distributions.
+This arises because both the $A_X$ and $\tilde{A}_X$ decay amplitudes enter explicitly in the decay rates of \Bs and \Bsb mesons, as can be seen from Eq.~\ref{eq:full-tdep-flavourdep-decay-rate}.
+The corresponding expression for the integrated differential decay-rate of the \Bs and \Bsb are given by

 in the massless limit.
 From the difference of the integrals of the \Bs and \Bsb decay rates we identify